The Gaming of Twitter

 More Newcomers to the Twitter Game

 Just as I was browsing around for a few Twitter resources today, I came across PollDaddy and TwitLinks.
 The concept behind PollDaddy is pretty simple and useful, as you can quickly create a poll and post it as your Twitter status.
 TwitLinks takes a different approach and just created a whole new site where they profile the big name Twitters in the Tech News Industry, so you don’t have to scroll through all of your Twitter follower’s comments if you just want the big tech Twitters.
-Lastly, even ShoeMoney has even found a way to use Twitter to get rid of some of his unwanted office supplies and gifts.
+Lastly, even Shoemoney has even found a way to use Twitter to get rid of some of his unwanted office supplies and gifts.
 Each day he will offer up something new along with some quiz questions to select winners.

 So as Twitter is getting bigger, the options and gaming of the network is also coming into play.
 What will the future hold for Twitter and will we continue to see monetization by others to try and benefit all of the Twitter users for good… or evil?